rust-lang/rfcs/0000-virtual.md

 The only difference between structs and enums is in their representation (which affects how they can be used). enum objects are represented as they are today.
 They have a tag and are the size of the largest variant plus the tag.
-A pointer or reference to an enum object is just a regular pointer to a regular enum object.
-Nested variants should use a single tag and the largest variant must take into account nesting.
+A pointer or reference to an enum object is a thin pointer to a regular enum object.
+Nested variants should use a single tag and the 'largest variant' must take into account nesting.
 Event if we know the static type restricts us to a small object, we must assume it could be a larger variant.
 That allows for trivial coercions from nested variants to outer variants.
 We could optimise this later, perhaps.

 Non-leaf struct values are unsized, that is they follow the rules for DSTs.
-You cannot use non-leaf structs as value types, only pointers to such types.
-E.g., (given the definition of `S1` above) one can write `x: S2` (since it is a leaf struct), `x: &S2`, and `x: &S1`, but not `x: S1`.
+A programmer cannot use non-leaf structs as value types, only pointers to such types may exist.
+E.g., (given the definition of `S1` above) one can write `x:
+S2` (since it is a leaf struct), `x: &S2`, and `x: &S1`, but not `x: S1`.
 Struct values have their minimal size (i.e., their size does not take into account other variants).
 This is also current behaviour.
 Pointers to structs are DST pointers, but are not fat.
 They point to a pointer to a vtable, followed by the data in the struct.
-The vtable pointer allows identification of the struct variant.
+The vtable pointer allows identification of the concrete struct variant.
+Pointer-to-struct objects may only be dereferenced if the static type is a leaf and gives only the concrete object with no indication of the vtable.
+The runtime representation of pointer-to-leaf struct objects is changed from the current representation in that the pointer is a pointer to `[vtable_ptr, data]` rather than a pointer to `data`.
+However, since dereferencing must give the data (and not the `[vtable_ptr, data]` representation), this difference is only observable if the programmer uses unsafe transmutes.

 To summarise the important differences between enums and structs: enum objects may be passed by value where an outer enum type is expected.
 Struct objects may only be passed by reference (borrowed reference, or any kind of smart or built- in pointer). enum values have the size of the largest variant plus a discriminator (modulo optimisation).
-Struct values have their minimal size.
+Struct values have their minimal (concrete) size plus one word (for the vtable pointer).
 For example,

 ```
 enum E {